papadopoulos-lab/test-statistician-prediction/README.md

 # Test: Register Based Study

-This is a test of the programming skills required to undertake a register based study.
-You may use any statistical programing language/software that you like.
+This is a test of the statistical and programming skills required to undertake a register based study.
+You must complete this task in R.

 ## Scenario